Bosa Sardinia, Italy Travel Guide

 Identified by a green cross sign; pharmacists can give advice and dispense medications.

-Have their contact specifics reachable in case of emergency or lost documents.
+Have their contact information available in an emergency or lost documents.

 While Bosa is generally safe, remaining vigilant for fire safety and environmental changes is wise.

 Travel insurance is a part of travel planning.
-It provides peace of mind against unforeseen events.
+It ensures peace of mind against unforeseen events.

-Covers medical emergencies, hospital stays, and emergency medevac.
+Covers medical emergencies, stays in the hospital, and emergency medevac.

 Covers trip cancellation, interruption, or delays due to unexpected circumstances.